Mindful Emailing: A Practical Guide for a Calmer Inbox

 Deadlines: Name real timing without false urgency.
 “Please reply by Thursday at 2 p.m.” beats “ASAP” when ASAP is not true.

 Tone check: Reread for assumptions, blame, sarcasm, and vague emotional language.
-If the mind wanders to a grocery list while rereading, slow down and scan the email again.
+If attention drifts toward the next retail-floor rush, the camping setup you still need to finish, or the dog leash tugging at your sleeve, slow down and scan the message again.

 Mindful emailing sample structure